 For the first few days, clean the anal area after a bowel movement by spraying it with warm water.
 We will send you home with a spray bottle.
 Baby wipes can also be used to gently clean the rectal area.

 You will have yellowish-red drainage from the rectum for at least 7 to 14 days.
-We will send pads home with you to place in your underpants.
+Wear pads (free of perfume and dyes) in cotton underwear (use dye and fragrance free detergent).
 The drainage will decrease in amount and become lighter in color over time.
-You may notice an increase in red drainage if you become more active.
+You may notice an increase in red drainage when you are more active.

-Plan for rest, but also move around the house as much as it feels comfortable.
+Plan for rest, but also move around the house as much as you can.

-You may drive after you stop taking narcotic pain pills and feel you can react quickly to changes in traffic conditions.
+You may drive after you feel you can react quickly to changes in traffic conditions.

 You will have pain in the surgical area.
+You should use over the counter pain management medications such as Tylenol on a regular schedule to help relieve pain.
 Pain medicine will be prescribed for you if you need it.
 Do not drink alcohol, drive a car, or operate machines while you are taking the pain pills.

-Temperature greater than 100.4° F. Check your temperature once a day for one week.
+Fever over 100.4 F. Check for a fever once a day for one week.

 After hours, weekends or holidays this number will be answered by the paging operator.
-Ask for the doctor on call or ask for_________________.
 Leave your name and phone number with area code.
 The doctor will call you back.